Loans are often a component of a financial aid award and are one way students and families can chose to finance a Gettysburg education.

 We encourage Gettysburg students to keep a record of their student loans.
 In addition to keeping copies of annual financial aid awards (available via Student Center), The National Student Loan Data System (NSLDS) can help.
 The site displays information on loan amounts, outstanding balances, loan statuses, and disbursements for federal loans.

 Institutions are required to submitted data related to Federal Perkins, Stafford and PLUS Loans to NSLDS.
 This information will also be accessible by loan servicers, guaranty agencies, lenders, and institutions that are determined to be authorized users of the data system.

 Loan Repayment Information and Calculators

-Review various monthly student loan payment amounts for the 2014-15 academic year.
-Or, use this simple tool from YouCanDealWithIt to estimate the monthly repayment obligations for any type of student or parent loan.
+Review various monthly student loan payment amounts or use this simple tool from YouCanDealWithIt to estimate the monthly repayment obligations for any type of student or parent loan.
 Review their helpful tips on the responsibilities of smart student loan borrowing.

 Also, check out the Department of Education's Homeroom Blog with tips on loan repayment or use a personalized repayment estimator via studentloans.gov which will connect your NSLDS loan history.